31 Jul My first passport stamp – London

 My first trip out of the US was to London on April 15, 2005, for four days.
 A friend of mine was working in London for a few weeks and asked if I could fly over to join her for the weekend.
 At first, I thought this was crazy because I didn’t even have a passport.
 The trip was a few months away, so I had to act fast.
 I didn’t even know what I needed to get a passport.
 I was 31 years old and had never been out of the country.
 I had been living in New York City for almost a year at that time.
 I had to enlist my mother’s help to get my birth certificate in Chicago.
 In the meantime, I was searching for plane tickets.
 I knew I had enough vacation time, but the trip was right at the end of one of our tax deadlines.
 Although April 15 isn’t the biggest due date for our tax group, it’s still a time limit.

 I thought this was the perfect place to go on my first trip out of the country.
-They spoke English after all.
-In 2005, you couldn’t find all the information you can find now on the internet.
-I did get a guide book but didn’t even read it.
+They spoke English, after all.
+In 2005, you couldn’t find all the information you can now on the internet.
+I did get a guidebook but didn’t even read it.
 I just liked having it.
 I got on a plane the night of April 15, 2005, and headed to London.
 The plane was practically empty.
 I had the entire row to myself.
 I could stretch out and sleep.
-I was scheduled to arrive early afternoon on the 16th.
+I was scheduled to arrive in the early afternoon on the 16th.

 I just soaked it all in.
 I couldn’t believe that I was in London.
 The previous year I ended a five-year relationship, moved to New York City and now I’m traveling the world.
 I didn’t care what I did.
 I was just happy to be in London.
 The hotel was near Piccadilly Square, so we walked around.
 I was surprised to see how much it looked like the city I just left.